All Episodes

 And then we can't forget about the 2016 allegations of bribery against Joe Biden.

-Christopher Ray just just fought all he could until he was about to be held in contempt of Congress.
+Finally, waiting to the very last minute, Christopher Wray just fought all he could until he was about to be held in contempt of Congress.

-And uh the result is oh, well, now I'll share with the House Intelligence, I'm sorry, sorry, the House Government Reform Committee this uh Allegation on a 1023 form by a uh informant that apparently was trusted, well trusted by the FBI, a confidential human source.
+I'm sorry, sorry, the House Government Reform Committee this allegation on a 1023 form by an informant that apparently was trusted, well trusted by the FBI, a confidential human source.

-The source detailed conversations with a Barisma executive to the FBI.
+The source detailed conversations with a burisma executive to the FBI.

-The executive reportedly referred to Hunter as dumb, but quote, had to pay uh the Bidens because the Ukrainian prosecutor, Victor Shokin, was investigating Barisma, and it would be difficult, you know, to enter the U.S. market in the midst of that investigation.
+The executive reportedly referred to Hunter as dumb, but, quote, had to pay the Bidens because the Ukrainian prosecutor, Victor Shokin, was investigating Burisma, and it would be difficult to enter the U.S. market in the midst of that investigation.

 That's the very same Ukrainian prosecutor that Biden ultimately forced out.